cjl248/clarity-backend-rails-api/README.md

 **Backend Installation**
 - Clone this repo to your local machine git clone `<this-repo-url>`
 - `cd` to the backend directory
-- Run bundle install to install requiered dependencies
+- Run bundle install to install required dependencies
 - Make sure you have a JWT Secret Key
 - Add jwt secert key in the /config/application.yml file:
 `